 Objectivity for business leaders is increasingly important because it helps provide a perspective on their business that is deeply rooted in reality.
-The challenge for many business leaders however is actually achieving this clarity.
+The the challenge for many business leaders, however, is actually achieving this clarity.
 In the context of this article, let’s assume when referring to business leaders, we are talking about any leader in an organization where humans are involved in processes that create value for a customer.

 Whether this leader is a front-line Supervisor, Department Manager, Plant Manager or Executive, the challenge is the same… Get to where the work is happening so you understand how the business actually operates, rather than making assumptions.
 This practice is technically referred to as a Gemba Walk.

 One important guideline of the Gemba Walk is to limit the scope or theme of each walk to a single purpose, so you can remain focused and not dilute your findings with the noise of all the other observations.
 A great place to start is validating the presence, applicability and use of work instructions.

 Work instructions are defined by ASQ (http://asq.org/service/body-of-knowledge/tools-work-instructions) as a sequence of steps to execute a task or activity, and the importance of maintaining accurate, clear and easily accessible documentation cannot be overstated.
 Below are some of the more significant benefits, but keep in mind the list is not complete.
 Work instructions done well will certainly...

 - Help ensure consistent processes, or methods are applied to the operation & value stream